Ekiserrepe/ranking-hook/README.md

     };

-## How to install the Highest Number Hook on Mainnet?
+## How to install the Ranking Hook on Mainnet?

 Same as Testnet but changing the hookhash.
 The Hookhash is 92323532CC4281485A4B4DB4E27A1AFE81758B29C616C90546011FB9AD445268.